rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 We built a tool, Revisar, that automatically learns useful code edits in Java using revision histories.
 Given code repositories as input, Revisar works as follows:

-1) it picks every edit of the across multiple repositories;
+1) It picks every edit of the across multiple repositories;

-2) it groups similar edits using some fancy technique;
+2) It groups similar edits using some fancy technique;

-3) it generalizes the edits in transformations that can be applied to code.
+3) It generalizes the edits in transformations that can be applied to code.

 All transformations we discovered can be found [here](https://1drv.ms/b/s!Am3WpmEXpcZF4E6Coip57CXjQ9x-), but, in this post, we present some of the most common and cool code transformations by Java developers that Revisar automatically discovered!